Type IIA String Theory and tmf with Level Structure: Introduction

-together with a comparison map from $\pi_*\TMF$ to the ring of modular forms, which is an isomorphism after tensoring with $\Z[1/6]$.
-Hence, the Ando-Hopkins-Rezk orientation~\eqref{AHR_or} makes the connection between heterotic string theory and elliptic cohomology precise.
 Subsequently, the Ando-Hopkins-Rezk map, as well as its physical incarnation due to Stolz-Teichner \cite{stolz2011supersymmetric}, have been used to prove anomaly cancellation results in heterotic string theory by Tachikawa, Yamashita, Yonekura, and Zhang~\cite{Tachikawa:2021mvw,TY:2021mby,Yon22, Tachikawa:2023nne, TY23, TZ24}.

 One can reasonably wonder if there exist relationships between the other superstring theories and $\TMF$, hence strengthening the string theory and elliptic cohomology correspondence.
 A natural first question to consider is if there is a different ``string-like'' structure which can be related to elliptic cohomology, and which enforces specific symmetry constraints on the target space.